huggingface/transformers/docs/source/en/chat_templating.md

 3. Call the corresponding function with those arguments.
 4. Add the result to the conversation, in the format `{"role": "tool", "content": tool_results}`

-### Advanced: A complete tool use example
+### A complete tool use example

 Let's walk through a tool use example, step by step.
 For this example, we will use an 8B `Hermes-2-Pro` model, as it is one of the highest-performing tool-use models in its size category at the time of writing.
-If you have the memory, you can consider using a larger model instead, like [Command-R](https://huggingface.co/CohereForAI/c4ai-command-r-v01) or [Mixtral-8x22B](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), both of which also support tool use.
+If you have the memory, you can consider using a larger model instead like [Command-R](https://huggingface.co/CohereForAI/c4ai-command-r-v01) or [Mixtral-8x22B](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), both of which also support tool use.

 First, let's load our model and tokenizer: